F3real/F3real.github.io/content/blockchain_ctf.md

 }
 ~~~

-In this first contract we see that we just need to call `withdrawDonationsFromTheSuckersWhoFellForIt` since it has `external` modifier.  `external` modifier denotes that function can only be called from outside of contract.
+In this first contract, we see that we just need to call `withdrawDonationsFromTheSuckersWhoFellForIt` since it has `external` modifier.  `external` modifier denotes that function can only be called from outside of contract.

 Our solution:
 ~~~javascript